luscinia-enterprises/luscinia.ca/content/careers.md

 We are currently looking for web and curriculum development interns so that we can continue development of our platform and the services we intend to provide.
 We encourage applicants that are still in high school/graduating shortly as most of the work we need done is easily learned and can help with explorations into computer science, software engineering, psychology and education.

-Internship pay is fixed at $18/hr.
+Internship pay is fixed at $18/hr, hours are flexible but you are expected to work Monday - Friday, 35 hours/week.

-These positions will occur between June 28th and September 5th
+These positions will occur between June 28th and September 5th.

 #### Summer 2021 Web Development Intern
 Web Developer Responsibilities: